 Matthew (1760-1835) and Millicent Hobson (1786-1825)

-Matthew married Millicent Hodgkinson on June 7th, 1809, the daughter of Littleover farmer Richard and Elizabeth (nee Wade).
+On June 7th, 1809 Matthew senior married Millicent Hodgkinson, the daughter of Littleover farmer Richard and Elizabeth (nee Wade).
 On October 24th of the following year their only son, Matthew junior, was born.
-Millicent died in November 1825, aged 39, and after the death of his father on August 29th 1835, son Matthew took over the family interests and continued to live in the Market Place house, as miller and grocer, for about 20 more years.
+Millicent died on November 13th, 1825, aged 39, and after the death of his father on August 29th, 1835, son Matthew took over the family interests and continued to live in the Market Place house, as miller and merchant, for about 20 more years.

-There was also a daughter — Mary Ann — born to Matthew and Millicent in May 1823, but she died, aged 10 years 5 months, in November 1833 and was buried in St Mary’s Churchyard.
+There was also a daughter — Mary Ann — born to Matthew and Millicent on May 17th, 1823, but she died, aged 10 years 5 months, on November 1st, 1833 and was buried in St Mary’s Churchyard.

 Matthew senior and Millicent are together in the family vault (above), close to the east end of St. Mary’s Church.